wgetJane/ttt-weapon-rework/README.md

 the scout is silent after ~600 units (??????)\
 the crowbar is silent after ~2400 units (?????????)

+#### adjustable gunshot sound volume
+i've added client-side options to adjust the sound volume of gunshot sounds so you can protect your hearing

+the cvar `ttt_volume_guns_self` adjusts the sound volume of your own gunshots (default value is 0.5)\
+the cvar `ttt_volume_guns_other` adjusts the sound volume of other players' gunshots (default value is 1.0)

 #### dying shot
 the experimental [dying shot](https://www.troubleinterroristtown.com/config/settings/#other-gameplay-settings) mechanic that's disabled by default is fixed and reworked